 Once you’ve got the hang of the TransMilenio system, it is the most convenient way of travelling around in the city. helping you to avoid a lot of traffic (though no way of travelling around in Bogotá is ever quick!).

 There are a few new things I need to mention since I wrote this post!
 There are now TransMilenio buses which go up the Carrera 7, which just stop at bus-stops like all the other public buses.
 As this is a relatively new thing and new routes are being added all the time, many bus-stops have not yet been updated with the new bus numbers.
-You can check the stops that buses stop at using the same TransMilenio app mentioned above, and don’t be put off if the bus number isn’t showing at a stop that it should be.
+You can check the stops using the same TransMilenio app mentioned above, and don’t be put off if the bus number isn’t showing at a stop that it should be.

 If you don’t have credit on your TransMilenio card, there aren’t machines near bus-stops for top-ups.
 You either need to find a shop with a ‘Tu Llave’ sign in the window, or you need to go to one of the TransMilenio stations with a ticket office, for example on Caracas/Autopista or Calle 26 to top up.